POSTECH-IMLAB/Traffic-sign-detection/README.md

 This is based on Tsinghua Tencent 100k network (https://github.com/asyncbridge/tsinghua-tencent-100k).

-We modified the network for Korean traffic signs.
+We modified the network for korean traffic signs.

-Becasue korean traffic signs datasets usually does not contain ground-truth for mask, we do not use pixel data.
+Becasue korean traffic sign datasets usually does not contain ground-truth for mask, we do not use pixel data.

 Network is only composed of detection branch and classification branch.